Lets Talk About e-Scooters

 Very disappointing to see the limited area serviced by these scooters.
 We have no public transport in Sefton, and these would have been a step towards integrating our community with the big smoke of Rangiora

-Jdcorr918 asked over 2 years ago
+Jdcorr918 asked about 3 years ago

 Thanks for your comment, for the initial trial, the service areas have been contained to Rangiora, Kaiapoi, Woodend and Pegasus, including the Passchendaele Memorial Cycle Path and the Rangiora-Woodend Cycle Path.
 This is so the Council and Flamingo Scooters can easily monitor and respond to any issues as they arise during the six month trial.